dotnet/interactive/src/dotnet-interactive-vscode/DEVGUIDE.md

 then you'll have to perform the following steps:

 1. Make the appropriate code change.
-2. Re-run `npm run install:all` to rebuild and re-install the sub-project packages.
+2. Re-run `npm install` to rebuild and re-install the sub-project packages.
 3. **The most important bit**: your breakpoints won't bind in the original source files; you'll have to open the generated `.js` files in `node_modules`.
 E.g., if you wanted to step through the file `src/vscode/stable/functions.ts` then after performing steps 1 and 2, you'll need to open the file `node_modules/vscode-stable/out/functions.js`.